jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

 ## Release Notes

+### 1.11.1

+- Update to add summaries for more class members when the command "Add Summary For Entire Class" is executed.

 ### 1.11.0